AICPA Ethics Exam

 This separate exam is the AICPA Ethics Exam.You can take this exam at any point during the process of taking the Uniform CPA Exam; it never expires and there is no deadline date associated with finishing it.

-The AICPA Ethics Exam is taken after completing a course called Professional Ethics: The AICPA’s Comprehensive Course.
+The AICPA Ethics Exam is taken after completing a course called Professional Ethics: The AICPA’s Comprehensive Course (For Licensure).
 You must earn a minimum score of 90% to qualify for certification.